“Mikhail Vishnyakov is a tenacious litigator, who fights hard for clients and is fearless in the face of the opposition” (Legal 500, 2025)”

 Professional groups

-Mikhail is a member of the following: CIARB; ICC YAF; LCIA Young International Arbitration Group; Ukrainian Arbitration Association; RAA40; Hungarian Arbitration Association; Young ISTAC; Young ICCA; and Cyprus Bar Association.
+Mikhail is a member of the following professional groups: CIARB; ICC YAF; LCIA Young International Arbitration Group; Ukrainian Arbitration Association; RAA40; Hungarian Arbitration Association; Young ISTAC; and Young ICCA.

 What the legal directories say

-The testimonial in the Legal 500 describes Mikhail as:
+The testimonials in the Legal 500 describe Mikhail as:

 Publications, articles and seminars